 When vibrations find their frequency match among the basilar membrane’s fibers, a burst of energy is released.
 This energy stirs tiny hair cells on the organ of corti, a tiny structure with an electric purpose.
 When the organ of corti’s hair cells are moved, electrical impulses are transmitted via the cochlear nerve.

 The cochlear nerve is also known as the auditory or the acoustic nerve.
 It carries the sensory information received from the inner ear to the brain, where it is interpreted as sound.

 The process of hearing is amazing.
 It is also amazingly complex, so there are several places where things can go wrong.
 Sadly, a variety of factors can result in hearing loss.
 If you or a loved one is struggling with hearing loss, consider consulting an audiologist.
 Trained to identify, diagnose, monitor, and treat ear disorders, these health care professionals strive to help their patients better understand the process of hearing.

-If you have been experiencing hearing loss or another hearing disorder and you live near Limon or Pueblo, Colorado, contact Apex Audiology.
+If you have been experiencing hearing loss or another hearing disorder and you live near Limon, Pueblo, or Colorado Springs, Colorado, contact Apex Audiology.
 Dr. William F. Herholtz can conduct a simple hearing test, increase your understanding of your hearing loss, and offer solutions for treatment.
 To get started, please call us at 719-569-5000 or schedule an appointment online.
 We look forward to hearing from you!